• Skip to main content

 Why are some dairy products high in carbs and others aren’t?
 It all has to do with the lactose content.

 Lactose is a form of sugar/ carbs.
-And things like milk and yogurt have a high level of lactose, whereas something like cheddar cheese has none.
-The more lactose in a dairy food, the higher the carb count will be, plain and simple.
+Products like milk and yogurt have a higher level of lactose, whereas something like cheddar cheese has none.
+The more lactose in a dairy food, the higher the carb count will be.

 What Are The Best Dairy Products To Eat?